Make a will

-Most of us put off making a will but it really is the best way have a lasting legacy after you've gone.
-If you don't make a Will, your family will not automatically benefit from what you leave behind.
+Most of us put off making a will but it really is the best way to have a lasting legacy after you’ve gone.
+If you don’t make a Will, your family will not automatically benefit from what you leave behind.
 Making a Will ensures your wishes are carried out and is also an excellent way to help small Charities like Proclaim Trust.
 Take a few moments to read the notes below on the benefits of making a will.

 1. Why should I make a will?

 Making a will is the only way you can be sure that your wishes will be followed after you die.
 If you don’t make one, part or all of your estate may go to people who you never intended to benefit.
 Not only that, Inheritance Tax legislation means that, if you don’t prepare properly, a substantial part of what you leave behind may go to the State.
 Thankfully it is easy, quick and inexpensive to have a will drafted by a properly qualified professional.